How to Go Lectin-Free on a Budget

 The application to apply for free membership can be found HERE.

-I can also offer 20% off your first three orders HERE.
+I can also offer an additional 25% off your first order:

 Vitacost can be hit or miss.
 They offer flash deals on many specialty items and supplements, and, like Thrive Market, shipping is free over $49.
 It’s a good idea to price compare with Vitacost when ordering groceries for the month.